Welcome to Heiloo, a beautiful village with history.

 Visit to the Castle Church

-From Slotkapel is now only visit at church, cultural and other events such as concerts, the museum weekend, commemoration at 4 May, presentation of the Egmond cultuurprijs, art market , national heritage and receptions.
+From Slotkapel is now only visit at church, cultural and other events such as concerts, the museum weekend, commemoration at 4 May, presentation of the Egmond cultuurprijs, art market, open Monument Day and receptions.
 The chapel is also a popular wedding venue.
 In the autumn- and winter season there are regular concerts, often on Sunday afternoons.
 On Egmond Online you can find more information under events calendar if this is the case.

 Eight exhibitions per year.
 In the historic core of Egmont, at the Castle Church, state a seventeenth century Kapberg who once served for storing hay.
 For the construction were used wood wreck of wrecked ships and in kapzaal this can still be seen.

 In this Kapberg is a gallery that is over thirty years, run by volunteers with many artistic ambition.
 His eight times a year they organize a new exhibition of art from various "disciplines’ and the works of art come beautifully into their.